softworkz/emby-wiki/Automatic-Type-Discovery.md

-Media Browser will discover a number of Types in your plugin project automatically, without you having to do anything to wire them up.
+Emby will discover a number of Types in your plugin project automatically, without you having to do anything to wire them up.
 All you need to do is implement the appropriate interface and it will become part of the system.

 The following interfaces are available for implementation: